Philips CPAP Ventilator Lawsuit

 - A-Series BiPAP A30

-Our lawyers must also consider your diagnosis and treatments you have received or are currently undergoing.
+Our lawyers must also consider your diagnosis and the treatments you have received or are currently undergoing.
 We may also consider the reasons why you used this machine instead of others and if you continued using the recalled device because alternatives were not available.

 It would be in your best interest to discuss your claim with one of our licensed attorneys during a free consultation to learn whether you may be eligible to file a Philips CPAP ventilator lawsuit.
 There are deadlines for filing claims, so it is important to contact a lawyer right away.